TanveerInamdar/Weather_App/README.md

 Simple Weather App

 This is a beginner friendly weather web app that fetches and displays the current weather conditions for Lubbock, Texas using the OpenWeatherMap API.
+Have Fun!

 ---